lucienlazar/plsql-application-locking/README.md

-# plsql-application-locking
+# PL/SQL Application Locking

-plsql-application-locking is a core PL/SQL framework that implements logical locking of objects at application level.
+PL/SQL Application Locking is a core PL/SQL framework that implements logical locking of objects at application level.
 You can download and integrate it free in your application.
 For a custom and complex implementation please check the <a href="https://github.com/lucienlazar/plsql-application-locking#hire-me">Hire Me section</a> and contact me at https://www.lucianlazar.com/.

 # Context